Hector

 This is Mr. Benjamin Avery.
 Aged 57.
 Software developer and Artificial Intelligence trainer for MegaCorp.
 He has few friends and even fewer relatives.
 To a man such as this, his life’s work is his whole life.

 Mr. Avery listened for the delivery driver’s car door, then for his footsteps on the driveway.
 The driver placed the order on the stairs, then left.
 When Mr. Avery opened the door to grab the food, the delivery driver’s car was still there, mid-three point turn, nose of the car to the curb.
+The driver side window was rolled down a few inches, which exposed only the driver’s eyes, veiled by a pair of large aviator sunglasses.
+The driver didn’t wave.
+He didn’t smile.
+He rolled up the window, pulled away from the curb, and sped down Ocean Street.

 The next morning, Mr. Avery ordered food from the MegaCorp app again.